gjguerin96/README-generator/README.md

 undefined

 ## Questions
-If you have any questions, reach out to me at gjg96 or find me on github at gjg.
+If you have any questions, reach out to me at test email or find me on [github](github.com/gjguerin96).